The best and cheapest way to send money to Ireland

 Sending money to Ireland with Paypal

-Well, they have a lot of “hidden fees” which they don’t tell you about, and we suggest you read this article which covers how to avoid them.
+Well, they have a lot of “hidden fees” which they don’t tell you about.

-Starting at 2.5%, PayPal’s exchange rate slices large chunks off your money transfer.
+Starting at 2.5%, PayPal’s exchange rate slices large chunks from your money transfer.

 Sending money from or to Ireland with post offices and airports: